-Work of the board of directors and the audit committee during 2018 attendance at this year's meetings.
-Amongst other matters, the meetings considered the business operations based on the three pillars (impact on society, sustainability and financial viability), annual and interim financial statements and related reports, strategic issues, mission objectives, business plan, budgets, organisational and staffing issues, and evaluation of the work of the board of directors and the CEO.
+During 2021, the board met on ten occasions, which included seven ordinary meetings, one extraordinary meeting and two meetings per capsulam.
+Amongst other matters, the meetings considered investment cases and the business operation based on the three pillars (impact on society, sustainability and financial viability), annual and interim financial statements and related reports, strategy and business plan, mission goals, budgets, policy issues, organisational and staffing issues, and evaluation of the work of the board of directors and the CEO.
+During 2021, board meetings were predominantly conducted in digital format.